cambiegroup/flowchem/docs/development/additional/add_device/example_explained.md

 of the SyringePump class.
 We just need to overwrite the methods according to our specific connectivity commands from the device.

+We now have two modules to work on: `ml600.py` and `ml600_pump.py`.
+We will start by focusing on the less complicated module, X. To avoid overwhelming the reader, we will choose a specific functionality of the device and follow how the data is carried out through the modules.
+For example, let's focus on a specific function `is_pumping`.

+## Component Module `ml600_pump.py`

-It is a good practice to access the methods of our main class, where the connectivity is built.
-For example:
+It is good practice to handle communication with the device in the main class ML600, where the connectivity is established.
+This means that the methods in our component class should only call methods in the main class where the actual connectivity is set up.

 ```python
 ...